-- 4. The Export Platform wizard guides user through the export process to Vitis or Petalinux software tools.
+- 4. The Export Platform wizard guides user through the export process to Vitis or PetaLinux software tools.
 User needs to provide the name and location of exported files and specify the platform properties. - 5.
 Click Next to specify the platform type first.
 Options are exporting project files to be used for hardware, emulation, or both.

-- 6. Next user selects between the tow implementation state of the platform (pre-synthesis or post-implementation) to indicate the starting point for Vivado flow under v++. - 7.
-Next enter the platform properties including: name, vendor, board, version, description.
+- 6. Click Next and select between the two implementation state of the platform (pre-synthesis or post-implementation) to indicate the starting point for Vivado flow under v++. - 7.
+Click Next to enter the platform properties including: name, vendor, board, version, description.
 This step also allows user to set the Tcl and constraints used by Vitis when compiling designs with this platform for Vivado implementation runs.

-- 8. In the next stage, user enters the name of the platform as well as the location where XSA files will be stored. - 9.
+- 8. Click Next to enter the name of the platform as well as the location where XSA files will be stored. - 9.
 Review the settings for the platform.
 To export the platform, click Finish.